Shopping cart

 Common signs and symptoms of low gastric acidity include bloating, belching, burning sensation, and flatulence immediately after meals, sense of excessive fullness after eating, indigestion, diarrhea, constipation, multiple food allergies, and weak, peeling, and cracked fingernails.
 Diseases that are associated with low gastric acidity include Asthma, Autoimmune disorders, Celiac disease, Diabetes, Eczema, Graves’ disease, Osteoporosis, Pernicious anemia, Rheumatoid arthritis, and Rosacea.

-If you have hypochlorhydria, it is important to address the underlying cause of low stomach acid.
+If you have hypochlorhydria, after or while addressing the underlying cause, you can supplement to support your hydrochloric acid production.
 Some of the major underlying causes of hypochlorhydria include gastritis, Helicobacter pylori (H. pylori) overgrowth, and taking acid reducing medications.
-Some other factors that may lead to low stomach acid include eating too quickly, high sugar intake, zinc deficiency, age, and food sensitivities.
 H. Pylori overgrowth can be caused by low hydrochloric acid or result in low hydrochloric acid.
 Hypochlorhydria can cause H. Pylori overgrowth because the higher pH provides a favorable environment for colonization of organisms such as H. Pylori.
 H. Pylori overgrowth can also cause hypochlorhydria because it damages the lining of the stomach, which impairs the cells that produce hydrochloric acid and reduces hydrochloric acid production.

 Continuing on through the digestive tract, we have arrived at the small intestine where pancreatic insufficiency or lack of digestive enzymes are the next problem areas to address regarding digestion.
 Common symptoms of pancreatic insufficiency include abdominal bloating and discomfort, gas, indigestion, or undigested food in the stool.
 Major diseases that lead to pancreatic insufficiency include chronic pancreatitis, cystic fibrosis, and pancreatic cancer.
 Other factors that can lead to a lack of enzymes include a diet high in sugar and processed foods, repeated antibiotic use, smoking, aging, and stress.

 In addition to addressing these underlying factors, you can supplement with an enzyme supplement, which contains proteases, lipases, and amylases.
 Some of our top picks for digestive enzyme supplements include Similase Integrative Therapeutics, Digestive Enzymes Ultra Pure, and Pancreatic Enzymes Thorne.
 There are even supplements that include both HCl and enzymes if you need both such as Digestive Enzymes Ultra w/HCl Pure or HCL Pro-Zyme Apex.
+For a full list of our digestive enzyme supplements click here.
 If you would like help navigating these products to make sure you get what you need, please stop into the store or call our staff and they would be happy to assist you.
 If you have digestive issues and want an accurate depiction of the enzymes in your body, you can ask your health provider to do labs so that you can select the enzyme supplement with the right combination of enzymes for you.

 The other secretion needed for digestion of fats in the small intestine is bile, which is produced and secreted directly into the small intestine by the liver or is stored in the gallbladder and then released into the small intestine when needed.
 Bile is also necessary for the absorption of fat soluble vitamins (A,D,E,K) so insufficient bile can lead to vitamin A,D,E, and K deficiencies.
 There are a few reasons why there may not be enough bile secreted into the small intestine including cholestasis, the slowing of bile flow, or the removal of the gallbladder.
 A few diseases that cause a restriction of bile flow include chronic liver diseases, such as hepatitis, conditions causing high estrogen levels including pregnancy and PCOS, and obstructions in the bile duct such as gallstones.
 Additionally, the removal of the gallbladder can lead to a bile salt deficiency because there is no place to store bile when the gallbladder is removed.